oxheadalpha/nft-tutorial/README.md

    net by running command `tznft show-network`.
 By default, a sandbox network is selected

-4. Bootstrap the network by running `tznft start`.
+4. Bootstrap the network by running `tznft bootstrap`.

-5. Each network comes with two pre-configured aliases `Bob` and `Alice`.
+5. Each network comes with two pre-configured aliases `bob` and `alice`.
 The user can manage the aliases by directly editing `tznft.json` or using the following commands: